afreeorange/wiki.nikhil.io.articles/Converting Fonts for the Web.md

 I started with an OpenType file.

+### The Easy Way

+Install [this via Homebrew](https://github.com/Folkloreatelier/homebrew-fonts) and convert away.
+It installs [this script](https://github.com/zoltan-dulac/css3FontConverter) and a bunch of dependencies.

 ### TTF and SVG

 Install [FontForge](https://fontforge.github.io/en-US/) (on Homebrew) and then save this as a script (`convert.pe`) and make it executable.